alal9000/socializer_dev/scratch.md

 7. check homely and ex for anthony
 8. search function for friends page
 9. make sure we are using min-height for the vh div where its needed
-10. friend requests do not stack properly
+10. friend requests do not stack properly x

 9. testing